14-19 (KS4 and 5)

 - LNF is incorporated into the curriculum at KS4 as is digital competency framework

 - Provide a range of accreditation across 14-19 pathways, with every learner gaining a minimum of English, Maths and ICT accreditation at Key Stage 4 and extending accreditation across 16-19 as part of their learning pathways in areas as such hospitality, horticulture, PSE and ICT.

 - Core subjects being taught at 16-19 as a three year rolling programme focussing on RE, SRE, Careers and the world of Work, Citizenship, PSE and PE/ Leisure in addition to the functional skills which are weaved throughout the curriculum, gained through vocational access and independent living skills.

 - Enhanced choice and flexibility are available in option menus with 14-19 education whilst providing a broad and balanced curriculum.
-Option menus available to pupils within 14-19 department as part of a three year rolling programme (to be reviewed regularly and raised to five year rolling programme to ensure no repetition) for three days per week, with emphasis on to ensure pupil voice and choice, e.g D of E, Home Economics and Digital Media
+Option menus available to pupils within 14-19 department as part of a three year rolling programme (to be reviewed regularly and raised to five year rolling programme to ensure no repetition) for one day per week, with emphasis on to ensure pupil voice and choice, e.g D of E, Home Economics and Digital Media

 - Experience a stepped approach to accreditation and qualifications at 14-16 and 16-19 which have been matched to the pupil's ability through robust assessment (BKSB) which is recognised nationally and by colleges